world-parliament-experiment/docker-symfony-wpe/README.md

 13. Make sure to exit the docker container by pressing `Ctrl + D`

-14. The web server we started employs a user named `www-data` to access files.
-We need to give this user permission to do so.
-    ```bash
-    cd $WPE_ROOT/WPE
-    sudo chown -R www-data:www-data var/
-    ```

-You can now open wpe.local in your browser.
+You can now open the address "wpe.local:8080 or localhost:8080" in your browser.
 This should show you the WPE website, as currently set up by the code in your local WPE repository `$WPE_ROOT/WPE`